syedjaveed18/Compressor-Decompressor/README.md

 A shown in the above figure it consists of two sections.

-**1. Compressor Button :** The selected file is compressed to a smaller size and will return the compressed file .gz format.
+**1. Compressor Button :** The selected file is compressed to a smaller size and will return the compressed file in .gz format.

-**2. Decomprssor Button :** The compressed file of (.gz) format, the original conents of files are restored.
+**2. Decomprssor Button :** The compressed file of (.gz) format, the original conents of files are extracted.